reedhodges/reedhodges.github.io/jpsi-ml-proj.markdown

 <p>Each PDF is evaluated for 200<sup>2</sup> = 40,000 points.
 The <code>.csv</code> files can be imported as a pandas DataFrame, and we can use <code>scipy</code> to create an interpolator for other values of <em>x</em> and <em>Q</em>.</p>

 <pre><code class="python">
+import pandas as pd
+from scipy.interpolate import RegularGridInterpolator

 function create_interpolator(df):
     x_values = sorted(df['x'].unique())
     Q_values = sorted(df['Q'].unique())